nga-pham/booking-website/src/docs/spec-design-booking-website.md

 User can choose time from time picker.
 Default start time is "00:00" and end time is "24:00".

 When user clicks button "Search", the system will check if start time is before end time.
 If this is a case, throw an error.
-If not, redirect to result page.
+If not, redirect to result page with search criteria.

 ![Flow chart for searching here](./Flow-chart-search.png "Flow chart for searching here")